 This post contains links that I receive a small commission from at no cost to you if you purchase something

 Many of us artists who are new to selling on Redbubble, or have tried to sell on Redbubble and have tried to figure out their niche and what sells best, and how and what to promote, often give up after a year or two, or even less.
-The next 9 artists give their advice on how to successfully sell art on Redbubble and what has worked best for them.
+These 10 artists give their advice on how to successfully sell art on Redbubble and what has worked best for them.

 Redbubble Artist @artiisan